quicwg/base-drafts/draft-ietf-quic-http.md

     quic = version-number
     version-number = 1*8HEXDIG; hex-encoded QUIC version

+Leading zeros SHOULD be omitted for brevity.
 When multiple versions are supported, the "quic" parameter MAY be repeated multiple times in a single Alt-Svc entry.
-For example, if a server supported both version "Q034" and version 0x00000001, it could specify the following
+For example, if a server supported both version 0x00000001 and the version rendered in ASCII as "Q034", it could specify the following header:
-header:

     Alt-Svc: hq=":443";quic=1;quic=51303334